 Second, people with high cognitive ability might play more often the game-theoretic equilibrium strategies than people with lower cognitive ability.
-The intuition behind this hypothesis is that high cognitive ability individuals could act more strategically: they might use a deeper level of reasoning when taking into account their own and the other players' incentives.
-Hence, we expect participants with high Raven score to play more often Cooperation (in T-OnePlayer and T-LowThreshold) and to play more often Defection (in T-Baseline and T-LowThreshold) than the agents with a low Raven score.
+The idea is that high-cognition individuals may think more more strategically, using deeper reasoning about their own and others' incentives.
+However, equilibrium behavior depends on the behavior of all players involved.
+If a high-cognition subject expects other group members not to have high cognition, then the best response need not be an equilibrium strategy.
+Still, we expect participants with high Raven score to play more often Cooperation (in T-OnePlayer and T-LowThreshold) and to play more often Defection (in T-Baseline and T-LowThreshold) than the agents with a low Raven score.
 This is summarized by Hypothesis H-Raven.